maryash/maryash.github.io/135/syllabus_135.md

 You may use 1001C (in CSCI 136) or 1001B to do your work for this course.
 The standard Linux/Unix/MacOS C++ compiler is g++.
 If you wish to use a home computer, there are several free Linux OSs which you can install for dual-booting with Windows, including http://www.ubuntu.com .
 If you want a Linux-style environment for windows that doesn’t require installing Linux, http://cygwin.com is an alternative.

 GRADING
-5% mid-lecture quizzes, 9% homeworks, 6% programming project one, 10% each projects two and three (this may not seem like a lot, but beware that many exam questions will be based directly on these programs), 30% midterm exam, and 35% final exams.
-However, if you do better on the final exam than on the midterm, your final exam grade will count for 65% of your final grade.
+The composition od the course grade is as follows:
+5% mid-lecture quizzes
+6% homeworks
+5% programming project one
+8% projects two and three
+**Note**: many test and exam questions will be directly based on homeworks and projects.
+17% each of the two midterm tets
+**Note**: if you do better on the second midterm test than on the first one, the second grade will count for both.
+34% final exam
+**However**: no matter the total score, **if you fail the final exam, you fail the course**.

 LATE AND MAKE UP POLICY
-There will be absolutely no late project or lab submissions.
-No exceptions.
+There will be **absolutely no project, quiz, homework, or lab submittions**.  **No exceptions**.
-Make-up exams will not be given under any circumstances.
-No exceptions.
+**Make-up tests or exams will not be given under any circumstances**.  **No exceptions**.

 GUIDELINES FOR FINAL GRADES
 A: You understand the concepts well enough to successfully understand and solve a problem by implementing a C++ program on your own.